 How Do You Skirt an RV for the Winter?

 Once you have your material you can pick any section to start.
 However, if you have a slide out it is best to start there.
-You then need to take measurements o the height and width for your sections.
-Once this is done you can mark out your measurements on your first board and cut it to the height and width of that section.
+You then need to take measurements of the height and width for your sections.
+Once this is done you can mark out your measurements on your first board and cut them to the height and width of that section.

 What Is the Best DIY RV Skirting for Winter?